dark-matter-ai/Buy-Me-A-Beer/readme.md

 ## 🌟 How It Works
 1. Creators share content on the platform.
 2. Supporters can donate Solana tokens as a gesture of appreciation.
-3. Experience a seamless, decentralized transaction flow.
+3. Experience a seamless, decentralized transaction process.

 ---